wisarootl/shared-scripts/README.md

 # Shared Scripts

-Collection of development setup and utility scripts for macOS environments.
+Quick-share command line scripts for use in quick command runner like Makefile or Justfile.

 ## Quick Start